 Animal Bites and Rabies

-All animal bites and exposures to bats should be reported to the Health Department.
+All animal bites and exposures to bats should be reported to Washtenaw County Public Health.
 Health care providers should fill out the Bite Report Form and fax it to us at (734) 544-6706.

-The Health Department is available to consult regarding the need for post-exposure prophylaxis for humans.
+Public Health is available to consult regarding the need for post-exposure prophylaxis for humans.
 We also coordinate testing for rabies on animals.
 Please call us at (734) 544-6700 during business hours.
-The Health Department needs to approve any animal specimen for rabies testing.
+The health department needs to approve any animal specimen for rabies testing.
 There will be a $22 - $44 handling fee for each approved specimen.
 Additional fees may apply as well.

 Judy Gwozdek, RN-BC